lavrensiyum/big.LITTLE.programs/LockScreenWallpaperEngine/README.md

 Bored of the default Windows Lock Screen?
 Well, with this script, you will be able to run Wallpaper Engine on the Lock Screen.

+## Update Time!!
+Now, the script working with Threads.
+No need to wait "listener.join()" to finish.
+Better then ever.

 ## How does is work

 After enabling Windows Screen Saver, this script is checks the Lock Screen (WIN + L) and detect LogonUI.exe